-Gina is a member of the board of directors of the Oxfam America Action Fund and chairwoman of the Oxfam America board of directors’ development and governance committee.
+Gina is a member of the board of directors of the Oxfam America Action Fund.
 In 2014, Gina founded genderavenger.com, an online community dedicated to ensuring that women are always part of the public dialogue.
 During her career in politics and organizing, Gina served in multiple capacities at the Congressional, state, and presidential levels, and was national campaign manager for Bill Bradley’s 2000 presidential campaign.
 Prior to her retirement in 2009, Gina worked as senior advisor to Andrew Stern, president of the Service Employees International Union (SEIU).
 After retirement, Gina served as a Fellow at Harvard University Kennedy School's Institute of Politics, followed by a stint as an HKS adjunct lecturer.
 She is a board member of Dēmos and TurboVote.
 Gina is a graduate of the University of California at Berkeley.

-"Oxfam distinguishes itself because we ask the right questions.
-We ask hard questions.
-Not just of the US government, corporations, and political leaders in the countries where we work—but of our partners around the globe and, most important, of ourselves.
+"Oxfam America distinguishes itself because they ask the right questions.
+They ask hard questions.
+Not just of the US government, corporations, and political leaders in the countries where they work—but of ther partners around the globe and, most important, of themselves.
 We also pursue answers vigorously and develop innovative approaches to reducing poverty."

 A copy of the latest financial report, registration filed by Oxfam America Action Fund, and a description of our programs and activities may be obtained by contacting us at: Oxfam America Action Fund, 226 Causeway Street, 5th Floor, Boston, MA 02114-2206, 800-77-OXFAM.
 Oxfam America was formed in Massachusetts.
 If you are a resident of one of the following states, you may obtain financial information directly from the state agency.